Circle Kei Motors logoCIRCLE KEI MOTORS

 Get a Shipping Quote to Hawaii

-Tell us the kei truck you want and we will estimate the full landed cost, including ocean freight, customs, and Hawaii registration.
+Tell us the Kei truck you want and we will estimate the full landed cost, including ocean freight, customs, and the registration fees you will pay in your state.

 Request a Quote